DETAILED ACTION

 Step 2A, Prong 2

-The above-identified abstract idea in independent Claim 11 (underlined above) is not integrated into a practical application under 2019 PEG because the additional elements (identified above in bold in independent Claim 11), either alone or in combination, generally link the use of the above-identified abstract idea to a particular technological environment or field of use.
-More specifically, the additional elements of: “sensor”, “means for applying a pressure”, “processing circuitry” in independent Claim 11; “pressure sensor” in dependent Claim 12; “acoustic sensor”, “optical sensor”, “tonometric sensor”, impedance sensor”, “electromechanical sensor” in dependent Claim 13; and “strap” in dependent Claim 14 are generically recited elements which do not improve the functioning of a computer, or any other technology or technical field.
+The above-identified abstract idea in independent Claim 11 (identified above) is not integrated into a practical application under 2019 PEG because the additional elements, either alone or in combination, generally link the use of the above-identified abstract idea to a particular technological environment or field of use.
+More specifically, the additional elements of: “sensor”, “means for applying a pressure”, “processing circuitry” in independent Claim 11; “pressure sensor” in dependent Claim 12; “acoustic sensor”, “optical sensor”, “tonometric sensor”, impedance sensor”, “electromechanical sensor” in dependent Claim 13; and “strap” in dependent Claim 14 are generically recited elements which do not improve the functioning of a computer, or any other technology or technical field and/or serve as data-gathering elements.
 Nor do these above-identified additional elements serve to apply the above-identified abstract idea with, or by use of, a particular machine, effect a transformation or apply or use the above-identified abstract idea in some other meaningful way beyond generally linking the use thereof to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception.
 Furthermore, the above-identified additional elements do not add a meaningful limitation to the abstract idea because they amount to simply implementing the abstract idea on a computer.
 For at least these reasons, the abstract idea identified above in independent Claim 11 (and its dependent Claims 12-14) is not integrated into a practical application under 2019 PEG.

 Accordingly, independent Claim 11 (and its dependent Claims 12-14) are each directed to an abstract idea under 2019 PEG.